If I Was a Cowboy

 "If I Was a Cowboy" is a song by the American country music singer Miranda Lambert.
 It was released on October 15, 2021, as the lead single from her ninth solo studio album Palomino.
-The song was written by Lambert and Jesse Frasure, and produced by Luke Dick and Jon Randall.
+The song was written by Lambert and Jesse Frasure, and produced by Lambert, Luke Dick and Jon Randall.

 Background

 On October 8, 2021, Lambert posted a video on Instagram and teased her fans with a snippet of the song.
 She wrote the song with Frasure, and said in a press release, "We met doing the remix of 'Tequila Does' and he and I just got together one afternoon for a write and this is what came out of it.
 It's funny, he's a Detroit boy and I'm an East Texan, but somehow we wrote a song about the Wild West together."

 Content

 Emily Lee of iHeart described "If I Was a Cowboy" as "a Wild West-inspired track".
 Angela Stefano of Taste of Country explained that the song is about "longing for life in the wild West".